 Christmas Speech Therapy Activities:

 Whether you are looking to add a Christmasy-twist to some old favorites (like following directions or WH- Questions) or you want to target some holiday-specific social skills, I’ve got some ideas for you!
-(Note: These ideas are all for students who are working on language goals.)

-Christmas Craft for Speech Therapy
+Christmas Crafts for Speech Therapy

 Christmas Social Skills Activity